amirhosseinazami1373/DNA-Sequencing-using-K-mer-Counting-and-Machine-Learning-Techniques/README.md

 *1- Smoothing value*

-**Support vector machines** are linear classifiers that can sort data into different classes based on their linear separation.
+**Support vector machine** is a linear classifier that can sort data into different classes based on linear separation.
 Each k-mer in a sequence is affected by a weight value added up, and then the whole sequence is affected by a bias value.
 The bias and weight values are then adjusted as the model